Mardi Gras (1958 film): Production

 Jerry Wald announced the film in October 1957.
 It was called Romantic Comedy and was based on an original story by Curtis Harrington, who worked for Wald.
 The film was about the adventures of four students from the Virginia Military Institute at Mardi Gras, but Wald was unable to use that title because Universal had it registered and he needed permission from the city of New Orleans.
-Wald said the stars would be Robert Wagner, Jeffrey Hunter and Tony Randall and he hoped for Mitzi Gaynor to play the movie star.
+Wald said the stars would be Robert Wagner, Jeffrey Hunter and Tony Randall, and he hoped for Mitzi Gaynor to play the movie star.

-The following month these permissions had been secured and Wald had also arranged for cooperation from the city of New Orleans and the Virginia Military Institute.
+By the following month, these permissions had been secured and Wald had also arranged for cooperation from the city of New Orleans and the Virginia Military Institute.
 Winston Miller had been signed to write a script and had already completed half the job.
 He was sent to VMI for further research.

 Wald arranged for second unit filming done of Virginia Military Institute even before a director had been arranged.
 He originally wanted Gene Kelly but Kelly was too expensive.
 He eventually decided on Edmund Goulding, whose career was in decline and was therefore cheap, because Wald had admired his films when he was younger.

 The script was finished by November 1957.

 Casting

-In December 1957, Wald announced Barry Coe from Peyton Place would play a lead.
+In December 1957, Wald announced that Barry Coe from Peyton Place would play a lead.

 Pat Boone's casting was announced in February 1958.
 Shirley Jones, who had co-starred with Boone in April Love, was meant to play the female lead but had to drop out due to pregnancy.
-Instead the studio cast French actress Christine Carere, who has just made A Certain Smile for Fox.
+Instead the studio cast French actress Christine Carère, who had just made A Certain Smile for Fox.

 The film was Sheree North's final film with 20th Century Fox, who had signed North in 1954 in order to mold her as a replacement for Marilyn Monroe.
-While under contract with Fox, North made six other movies that Fox also released; How to Be Very, Very Popular (1955), The Lieutenant Wore Skirts (1956), The Best Things in Life Are Free (1956), The Way to the Gold (1957), No Down Payment (1957) and In Love and War (1958).
+While under contract with Fox, North made six other movies that Fox also released: How to Be Very, Very Popular (1955), The Lieutenant Wore Skirts (1956), The Best Things in Life Are Free (1956), The Way to the Gold (1957), No Down Payment (1957) and In Love and War (1958).